Was the British Empire racist?

 To suggest that the British Empire was racist is to suggest firstly it had a coherence it did not possess.
 Throughout the c19th there were people who expressed racist ideas and there were racist acts perpetrated but equally there were others who believed in the development of native people.

 In coming to a conclusion on this question it is important to define our terms but also remember as I will outline later that there was in the c19th no accepted view as to what constituted racism.
 We would now accept that a race is a group of people united by a common descent, skin colour and physiology and having a common culture and outlook although in the c19th there was no such understanding of what constituted race.
 Many people used the terms race, people and nation without differentiating between them.
-For me racism is the belief that some races are inherently inferior and are to be treated differently.
+For the purposes of this essay I have defined racism as the belief in the inherent superiority of a particular race over others, and the treatingof others in a discriminatory way.
 The key here is the word ‘inherent’.
 I think it is also important to understand that there is a difference between racism and paternalism.
 A paternalist in the c19th would believe in a universal humanity and the idea of monogenesis and believe that native peoples were capable of developing to the same level as all other races.
+A racist would not accept that another race is capable of advancement.

 In his book ‘The Undivided Past’ David Cannadine looks at race and how important it is as a form of identity, compared with other